Isaac-Ayanda/DevOps_Projects/03.MERN-Web-Stack-Implementation/readme.md

 # Depoying Application on AWS cloud using MERN(MongoDB, Express, REACT, and Node) Stack
-- In this Project I created a simple To-Do and deployed it using MERN stack.
+- In this Project I deployed a simple To-Do application using MERN stack.
-- The frontend application uses React.js that communicates with the backend application written using Expressjs.
+- The frontend application uses React.js that communicates with the backend application written in  Expressjs.
+Data is stored in the Mongodb  also in the backend application.
-- Mongodb backend is used for storing tasks in a database.

 ## First Step: Backend Configuration
 1. Create an EC2 instance server in AWS.